 Anahuac, Texas 77514

 The Chambers County Fire Marshal's Office conducts fire code plans reviews and inspections for public buildings, commercial establishments, and multi-family dwellings with four or more units in unincorporated Chambers County, and the cities of Anahuac, Beach City, Cove, and Old River-Winfree.
-The current adopted fire code is International Fire Code, 2015 Edition.
+The current adopted fire code is International Fire Code, 2018 Edition, plus local amendments.

 Permitting and Review Steps